 It’s time for our monthly look at market risk factors.
 Markets continued their upward climb in December, with the major U.S. equity indices hitting all-time highs during the month.
 Just as with the economy, however, there are several key factors that matter for the market in determining both the risk level and the immediacy of the risk.

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
+As we discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
 There are, however, signs that risks are out there, with a weaker-than-expected jobs report and consumer confidence highlighting some of the risks.
 On an absolute basis, most of the major signals are not yet in a high-risk zone.
 But trends remain negative, and all five of the signals are at a yellow light.
 As such, we have kept economic factors at a yellow light for January.

 Economic shock risk